 • Hospitality

 • Coordinates the refreshments and cleanup for Sunday Meeting for Worship.
-The committee has no clerk at this time.
+This committee is not active at the moment.

 • Small Potatoes